jlooper/snappy-web/README.md

 ## Architecture

-This site is a hybrid of a Vue.js Single Page Web App and a VuePress static site.
-Most written content is written using VuePress's markdown architecture, and the game elements are build as standard Vue.js app elements.
-The game is contained in the [`app`](./app) folder.
+This site is a VuePress static site styled with Tailwind using a custom theme.
+Most written content is written using VuePress's markdown architecture, and any extra story elements are build as standard Vue.js app elements.
+The stories are contained in the [`app`](./app) folder.